Study Evaluating the Safety and Efficacy of JCARH125 in Subjects With Relapsed and / or Refractory Multiple Myeloma

 - Anti-CD38 (eg, daratumumab) as part of a combination regimen or as a monotherapy Subjects who have received prior allogeneic stem cell transplant or donor lymphocyte infusion at least 100 days before enrollment with no signs of acute or chronic graft-versus-host disease (GVHD) will be considered eligible.
 Subjects who were not candidates to receive one or more of the above treatments (ie, contraindicated) are eligible.

 - Subjects must have measurable disease.

-- Subject must be willing to provide fresh bone marrow samples during Screening (and prior to study treatment, if required).
+- Subject must be willing to provide fresh bone marrow biopsy samples during Screening (and prior to study treatment, if required).